tenox7/tkvs/README.md

 # TKVS - Trivial Key Value store in a single Json file

 Implementation of the [Cache Interface](https://pkg.go.dev/golang.org/x/crypto/acme/autocert#Cache) for [Go acme/autocert](https://pkg.go.dev/golang.org/x/crypto/acme/autocert) in `chroot` environments.
 However it can be used for anything.
+The key/value store is realized in a single Json file opened on startup, thus available even if caller invokes `chroot` after.

+TKVS is not mean for high performance or concurrent applications.

 ## Usage with ACME